© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Road 300m East of Bryn Farm is a scheduled monument protected by Cadw under reference PE472.
 View the official record →

-Roman Road 300m East of Bryn Farm is a Roman transport route located in Pembrokeshire, Wales, dating to the Roman occupation period.
+Roman Road 300m East of Bryn Farm is a Roman transport route in Pembrokeshire, Wales, designated as a Scheduled Ancient Monument under the reference PE472.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE472.

 Roman Road 300m East of Bryn Farm dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Road 300m East of Bryn Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE472.